beta-tester/RPi-GPS-PPS-StratumOne/README.md

 setup a Raspberry Pi as an Stratum One NTP server.<br />
 it is a private project i have made for myself.<br />
-i did not keeped an eye on network security.
+i did not keep an eye on network security.

 **the script will override some existing configurations**<br />
 (a backup of the changed configuration files will be stored to **backup.tar.xz**)